- Define the terms marketing, marketing concept, and marketing strategy.

-Take Caesars Entertainment Corporation, which operates more than 50 casinos under several brands, including Caesars, Harrah’s, Bally’s, and Horseshoe.
+Take Caesars Entertainment Corporation, which operates more than fifty casinos under several brands, including Caesars, Harrah’s, Bally’s, and Horseshoe.
 Each year, it sponsors the World Series of Poker with a top prize in the millions.
-Caesars gains some brand recognition when the 22-hour event is televised on ESPN, but the real benefit derives from the information cards filled out by the 7,000 entrants who put up $10,000 each.
+Caesars gains some brand recognition when the twenty-two-hour event is televised on ESPN, but the real benefit derives from the information cards filled out by the seven thousand entrants who put up $10,000 each.
 Data from these cards is fed into Caesars database, and almost immediately every entrant starts getting special attention, including party invitations, free entertainment tickets, and room discounts.
-The program is all part of Harrah’s strategy for targeting serious gamers and recognizing them as its best customers.
+The program is all part of Harrah’s strategy for targeting serious gamers and recognizing them as its best customers.29

 Another advantage of keeping in touch with customers is the opportunity to offer them additional products.
 Amazon.com is a master at this strategy.
 When you make your first purchase at Amazon.com, you’re also making a lifelong “friend”—one who will suggest (based on what you’ve bought before) other things that you might like to buy.
 Because Amazon.com continually updates its data on your preferences, the company gets better at making suggestions.

 Social Media Marketing